opencoweb/coweb/docs/python/bots.rst

       :param dict data: Arbitrary name/value pairs sent to the bot by a JavaScript application
       :param str replyToken: Token to use when responding privately to this request
-      :param str username: Coweb server username of the user who sent the request
+      :param str username: Authenticated username of the requestor
       :rtype: None

    .. method:: on_shutdown(self)